emarsden/dash-mpd-cli/README.md

           Don't delete the file containing video once muxing is complete.
       --keep-audio
           Don't delete the file containing audio once muxing is complete.
-      --ignore-content-type
+      --save-fragments <FRAGMENTS-DIR>
+          Save media fragments to this directory (will be created if it does not exist) --ignore-content-type
           Don't check the content-type of media fragments (may be required for some poorly configured servers) --add-header <NAME:VALUE>